 Notes on the Latest Edition

 An improved, revised ebook version of the original classic, featuring over 40 color photographs.
 The principle differences between this ebook and the print edition are the new cover, the addition of the photographs, and assorted edits.
 With the exception of the new images and two chapters that didn’t make the final cut, the ebook edition is the same as the original paperback published in 2005.
-All photographs by John Hamilton Farr.
-From Amazon Kindle, $4.99.
+All photographs by John Hamilton Farr. $9.99.
 About 45K words, photo-illustrated.
-ASIN B004HILSCU (Kindle), ISBN: 978-0-9830838-2-5 (Kindle).
-NOTE: four of the best chapters are included in this Kindle ebook sampler!
+ASIN B004HILSCU (Kindle), ISBN: 978-0-9830838-2-5.
+Available at these digital stores.

 Notes on Original Paperback